 A normal LVEF reading for adults over 20 years of age is 53 to 73 percent.
 An LVEF of below 53 percent for women and 52 percent for men is considered low.
 An RVEF of less than 45 percent is considered a potential indicator of heart issues.
 Two common issues include:

 - HFrEF (systolic dysfunction).
 This is heart failure with a reduced ejection fraction.
 This occurs when one of your heart’s four chambers can’t contract properly.
 Symptoms might include shortness of breath, exhaustion, or heart palpitations.

 - HFpEF (diastolic dysfunction).
 This is heart failure with a preserved, or normal, ejection fraction.
 This occurs when your ventricles don’t relax.
 This makes less blood flow from your heart and into your body.
-Symptoms for HFpEF often include shortness of breath during exercise or exertion and fatigue.
+Symptoms for HFpEF shortness of breath during exercise or exertion and fatigue.
 HFpEF can be the result of aging, diabetes, or hypertension.